cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 11. Get dressed
 12. Pack the bag
 13. Wear some shoes
-14. Walk out
+14. Walk outside
 15. Lock the door

 #### Understanding the data structures

-Another thing you probably heard about is **data structures.** Data structures is our ways of storing and organizing our data with optimal runtime complexity for accesing, adding or removing data.
-It is important how you organize things, so that when you're trying to find something, you won't be in so much agony.
-Think of your closet, you could have tossesd every clothing item inside, and you would spend hours trying to find a single thing, everyday.
-Or you can organize it by dividing into subdivisions using their type (shirt, pants, shorts, hats) or if you're feeling crazier, you can divide these subdivisions by their colors.
+Another thing you probably heard about is **data structures.** Data structures are our ways of storing and organizing our data with optimal runtime complexity for accessing, adding, or removing data.
+It is important how you organize things so that when you're trying to find something, you won't be in so much agony.
+Think of your closet, you could have tossed every clothing item inside, and you would spend hours trying to find a single thing, every day.
+Or you can organize it by dividing it into subdivisions using their type (shirt, pants, shorts, hats) or if you're feeling crazier, you can divide these subdivisions by their colors.

-The types of data structures used in computer science are **array**, **hash table**, **linked list**, **graph**, **tree**, **queue**, and **stack.** The type of the data structures are important, because each and every one of them have their own organization methods.
+The types of data structures used in computer science are **array**, **hash table**, **linked list**, **graph**, **tree**, **queue**, and **stack.** The type of data structure you are using is important because each one of them has a different organization method.

 JavaScript natively implements several data structures.
-The array data structure in JS is very powerful, and can do tremendous amount of things.
+The array data structure in JS is very powerful and can do a tremendous amount of things.
 For example, it covers everything a queue data structure can do, and much more.
 So you can use a JS array to represent a queue.

 Let's talk about them one by one.